 At our request, the underwriters have reserved up to 5% of the shares of common stock offered by this prospectus for sale to our officers, directors, employees, consultants and their family members and to our business associates at the assumed initial public offering price set forth on the cover page of this prospectus.
-Persons employed by us who purchase shares in this offering have agreed with Lehman Brothers Inc. that they will not sell or otherwise transfer any such shares for a period of 90 days following the date of this prospectus.
 The consultants that may participate in this directed share program provide us with a variety of services, including engineering, programming, finance and administration, recruiting, production and sales and marketing services.
 The number of shares available for sale to the general public will be reduced to the extent these persons purchase the reserved shares.